Drug driving in Queensland is becoming one of the most common traffic offences that can bring people to court.

 There are two possible drug driving charges in Queensland either;

-- driving whilst a relevant drug is in the system
+- driving whilst a relevant drug is in the system; or

 - driving under the influence of a drug (“DUI”)

-Drug driving tests are conducted similarly to RBTs.
+Drug driving tests are conducted in a similar way to RBTs.
 The tests are mostly done through an oral saliva test, however they can be conducted through a blood drug test or a urine drug test if you are unable to provide a saliva sample.

 - THC – active ingredient in cannabis;

 - Methylamphetamine – also known as speed and ice; and